thoughtspot/thoughtspot.github.io/_admin/ts-cloud/cloud-getting-started.md

 ---
-title: [Getting Started with ThoughtSpot Cloud]
+title: [ThoughtSpot Cloud free trial]
 last_updated: 5/27/2020
 summary: "Information about features of the free trial, and how to sign up."
 toc: false